Arteeo/arteeo-glossary/README.md

 ### Features

-The plugin currently supports the following languages in the frontend as well as the backend:
+- The plugin actively supports multi-language sites and offers the following languages in both the frontend and the backend:

-1. English
+    - English
-2. French
+    - French
-3. German
+    - German
-4. Italian
+    - Italian
 - The backend has filtering options to filter by letter and language.
 - The colors of the frontend are completely adjustable.
 - The frontend adjusts itself to fit the container size (responsive / mobile friendly).